 - Do not autoclave the lens.
-Do not store at temperatures greater than 40 °C. Do not freeze.
+Do not store the lens at temperatures greater than 40°C. Do not freeze.
 If temperature requirements are not met, return the lens to STAAR Surgical. - STAAR Surgical EVO ICL and disposable accessories are packaged and sterilized for single use only.
-Cleaning, refurbishing and/or resterilization are not applicable to these devices.
-If one of these devices were reused after cleaning or refurbishing, it is highly probable that it would be contaminated and the contamination could result in infection and/or inflammation.
+Cleaning, reuse and/or resterilization are not applicable to these devices.
+If one of these devices were reused after cleaning and/or resterilization, it is highly probable that it would be contaminated and the contamination could result in infection and/or inflammation.